tridactyl/tridactyl/bug-message.md

 ### A plea for a new permission allowing content scripts on restricted pages

-If content scripts are permitted to run in all pages, if some suitably scary permission is accepted, issue 1, the most problematic issue, is dealt with entirely and trivially (on the addon-developer side).
-Doing this would also allow us to share more code with extensions for other browsers.
+If content scripts are permitted to run in all pages, if some suitably scary permission is accepted, issue 1, the most problematic issue, is dealt with entirely and simply, with, I argue, no significant loss of security for the user.

 Leechblock is another addon that has a legitimate reason to access a restricted page (it hides itself to prevent its uninstallation when activated). {{MORE EXAMPLES}}

 My understanding is that firefox developers do not want to permit content scripts to run on restricted pages because of the possibility of privilege escalation.
 This is normally bad for two reasons: